 Sometimes trembling, noticeable muscle stiffness or spasm, slowness of movement, excess

-such as pacing, swinging of the legs while seated, rocking from foot to foot,
+such as pacing, swinging of the legs while seated, rocking from foot to foot, or both

 This will usually be reduced if your dose of this medicine is lowered by your doctor

 or if your doctor prescribes you an additional medicine.

 After prolonged use in women, medicine of this type can cause:

-An absence of their monthly period
+an absence of their monthly period

-Change in the regularity of their periods
+change in the regularity of their periods

 Tell your doctor if your monthly periods are absent for six months or more.

 After prolonged use in men, medicines of this type can cause breast enlargement or

 Incidences of abnormal liver function have been occasionally reported.

-If you experience any of the following, stop taking your medicine and contact your doctor immediately or go to the Accident
+If you experience any of the following, contact your doctor immediately or go to Accident

-and Emergency department at your nearest hospital.
+and Emergency at your nearest hospital:

-Abnormal movements mainly of the face or tongue
+abnormal movements, mainly of the face or tongue

 Other side effects not listed above may occur in some patients.

-Storage and disposal
+Storage and Presentation

-Keep your medicine in its original packaging until it is time to take it.
+Keep your tablets in the pack until it is time to take them.

-If you take your medicine out of its original packaging it may not keep well.
+If you take the tablets out of the pack, they may not keep well.

 Keep your medicine in a cool dry place where the temperature will stay below 25°C.

-Do not store your medicine, or any other medicine, in the bathroom or near a sink.
+Do not store your medicine or any other medicine in the bathroom or near a sink.
 Do

-the car.
 Heat and dampness can destroy some medicines.

-Keep this medicine where children cannot reach it.
+Keep it where children cannot reach it.

 A locked cupboard at least one-and-a-half metres above the ground is a good place

-If your doctor or pharmacist tells you to stop taking this medicine or they have passed their expiry date, your pharmacist
+If your doctor tells you to stop taking this medicine or the expiry date has passed,

 What APO-Amisulpride looks like

 Amisulpride 50 mg tablets - white to off-white 6.0mm, round, bi-convex tablets with

 Amisulpride 100 mg tablets - white to off-white 8.0mm, round, flat tablets with breakline

 Amisulpride 200 mg tablets - white to off-white 11.0mm, round, flat tablets with breakline

 Amisulpride 400 mg tablets - white to off-white, 18 x 8mm capsule shaped, film-coated

 Each tablet contains 50, 100, 200 or 400 mg of amisulpride as the active ingredient.

-It also contains the following inactive ingredients:
+It also contains the following:

 sodium starch glycollate (type A)

-The 400 mg tablets only also contain:
+The 400 mg tablets also contain:

 basic butylated methacrylate copolymer

-This medicine is gluten-free, sucrose-free, tartrazine-free and free of other azo dyes.
+This medicine is free from gluten, sucrose, tartrazine and other azo dyes.